The Power of Real Education

 Real education has several key qualities:

-- Depth: Time and space for deep thinking, not just surface coverage.
+Depth: Time and space for deep thinking, not

 The Role of Meaning